 The Flemish energy-intensive industry contributes over 9% to the Flemish GDP.
 At the same time, it emits over 27 million tonnes of CO2eq. each year, making it the largest source (+-35%) of total Flemish emissions.

 How can we transform the Flemish industry, to ensure it can thrive in a climate-neutral Europe by 2050?

-To answer this question, Deloitte, the VUB-IES, the Antwerp Management School and Climact teamed up to assess different reduction options, and to develop a roadmap towards a climate-friendly Flemish industry by 2050.
+To answer this question, the Flemish Agency for Innovation and Entrepreneurship commissioned a study with Deloitte, the VUB-IES, the Antwerp Management School and Climact to assess different reduction options, and to develop a roadmap towards a climate-friendly Flemish industry by 2050.
 To this end, Climact developed a robust model that includes over 50 different technologies, with a core focus on the chemicals, steel and refinery sectors, which jointly account for +- 90% of industrial emissions.
 With this model, we assessed the potential of 4 different reduction pathways:

 Our analysis showed that we will need a combination of all pathways to meet the challenge ahead of us.
 Only by combining different pathways, we can achieve deep reductions by 2050 (between 85% and 90% compared to 2005):